-The Agency should determine the type of agreement to be developed with the consultant.
-(This may be modified during negotiations with the selected consultant.)
-The basic agreement types are cost plus fixed fee and negotiated hourly rates, (see Section 31.42).
+The Agency must determine the type of agreement to be used with the selected consultant as this must be stated in the advertisement.
+The two agreement types are cost plus fixed fee and negotiated hourly rates, (see Section 31.42).

-Consultant selection shall provide for maximum open and free competition and shall provide opportunities for small and disadvantaged business enterprises (DBE) to obtain an equitable share of the work, consistent with the project scope, and the capabilities of available small and disadvantaged owned firms.
+Consultant advertisements and solicitations shall provide for maximum open and free competition while providing equal opportunities for small and disadvantaged business enterprises (DBE) to obtain an equitable share of the work (49 CFR part 26), consistent with the project scope, and the capabilities of available small and disadvantaged owned firms.